JetBrains/intellij-sdk-docs/tutorials/custom_language_support/language_and_filetype.md

 ## 2.6.
 Run the Project
 Create an empty file with the extension `\*.simple`, and IntelliJ IDEA automatically associates it with our language.
-Note the appearance of the Simple language file icon next to the `test.simple` file in the **Project Tool Window**, and the editor tab for the file.
+Note the appearance of the Simple Language file icon next to the `test.simple` file in the **Project Tool Window**, and the editor tab for the file.

 ![File Type Factory](img/file_type_factory.png){:width="800px"}